 It’s generally a good idea to spend money on versatile backpacks.
 And the Urban Assault by Mystery Ranch is one of my favorite versatile backpacks ever!
 It has some really unique features, a very durable exterior and it actually feels like a premium backpack.

-This pack is made from 500D Cordura Nylon - a very durable and water resistant material.
+This pack is made from 500D Cordura Nylon – a very durable and water-resistant material.
 It has padding and breathable aerospace mesh on the backpanel and harness, for ultimate carrying comfort.
 And it features a sternum strap, which will keep the backpack firmly in place.

-Urban Assault features three-zipper opening of the main compartment, which is a rather unique feature.
+Urban Assault features a three-zipper opening of the main compartment, which is a rather unique feature.
 You can access everything in the main compartment and its pockets by undoing the side zippers.

 If you want even more access to your belongings, unzip the third, vertical zipper – this will expose the contents of the backpack entirely.
 This is actually pretty great for packing clothes, and one of the things that makes this pack quite versatile.